CrayLabs/SmartSim/doc/orchestrator.rst

   exp = Experiment("getting-started-multidb", launcher="auto")

-In the context of this Experiment, it's essential to create and launch the databases as a preliminary step before any other components.
+In the context of this ``Experiment``, it's essential to create and launch the databases as a preliminary step before any other components.
 We aim to showcase the multi-database automation capabilities of SmartSim, so we create two types of databases in the workflow: a standalone database and a clustered database.

-To create a database, you can utilize the ``create_database()`` function located in the Experiment class.
+To create a database, you can utilize the ``create_database()`` function located in the ``Experiment`` class.
 For launching multiple databases, this function requires specifying a unique database identifier argument named ``db_identifier``.
 The ``db_identifier`` argument plays a crucial role in SmartSim multi-database support by serving as a unique identifier for each database being launched.
 The ``db_identifier`` will be utilized later